Jashan9080/SUMMER-INSTITUTIONAL-TRAINING/Day-6/README.md

 - Performing basic troubleshooting in a minimal Windows environment.
 ### 4. Practical File Completion
 During the remaining laboratory session, we completed the remaining practical file work and our rest of the pending work.
+### Conclusion
+Day 6 was an excellent combination of networking practicals, computer hardware exploration, operating system troubleshooting, and documentation work.
+I learned how to arrange Ethernet cables using the correct T568B colour standard, understood the internal components and working of a computer system, explored the purpose and uses of Windows Safe Mode, and completed the practical file in the laboratory.
+The session strengthened my understanding of networking, hardware, and troubleshooting concepts while providing valuable hands-on experience in the Computer Science & Engineering Department (SL-4 Lab)